 M.F.A., Fiction Writing, Washington University in St. Louis

 Campus Phone: Ext.
 5697

 Came to Tusculum: 2008

-Along with composition and rhetoric courses, Patterson teaches Writing for Organizations, Concepts of Language, Introduction to Creative Writing and Advanced Fiction Workshop.
+Along with composition and rhetoric courses, Patterson teaches Fairytale, Folklore & Myth, The Fantastic and the Uncanny, Introduction to Creative Writing and Advanced Fiction Workshop.
 If you stop by her office to chat, be prepared for music (of all brands), fabulist fiction, fairy tales, folktales, Flannery O, failed gardens, freaks, the letter “F,” and a Basset Hound named Levon to enter the conversation.